-17.3.3 At least 15 calendar days in advance, «Customer Name» shall e-mail BPA at: (1) mdm@bpa.gov and (2) the contact shown in section 20 when the following events are planned to occur on «Customer Name»’s system that will affect the load measured by the meters listed in Exhibit E: (1) installation of a new meter, (2) changes or updates to an existing meter not owned by BPA, (3) any planned line or planned meter outages, and (4) any planned load shifts from one POD to another.
+17.3.3 When the following events are planned to occur on «Customer Name»’s system that will affect the load measured by the meters listed in Exhibit E, then «Customer Name» shall provide BPA with advance notice by e-mailing BPA at: (1) mdm@bpa.gov and (2) the contacts shown in Exhibit I: (1) installation of a new meter, (2) changes or updates to an existing meter not owned by BPA, (3) any planned line or planned meter outages, and (4) any planned load shifts from one POD to another.

+«Customer Name» shall follow all applicable metering procedures and requirements posted to BPA’s publicly accessible metering services website.
+Such requirements include, but are not limited to, specifying the number of required advance days’ notice for the events listed above.

 This section 17.3.3 is not intended to apply to retail meters not listed in Exhibit E.

-17.3.4 If an unplanned load shift or outage occurs, materially affecting the load measured by the meters listed in Exhibit E, then «Customer Name» shall e-mail BPA at: (1) mdm@bpa.gov, and (2) the contact shown in section 20 within 72 hours after the event.
+17.3.4 If an unplanned load shift or outage occurs, materially affecting the load measured by the meters listed in Exhibit E, then «Customer Name» shall e-mail BPA at: (1) mdm@bpa.gov, and (2) the contacts shown in Exhibit I within 72 hours after the event.

 17.4 Data for Determining CHWM and CDQs